 Frenulotomy is the medical name given to separating, dividing or cutting the lingual frenulum under the tongue.
 It is a simple procedure which can be performed safely on young babies without anaesthetic.

-What can I expect if I attend for a tongue tie assessment?
+What can I expect during a tongue tie appointment?

-Immediately after frenulotomy procedure the baby will need to be fed either breast or bottle.
+Immediately after the frenulotomy procedure, the baby will need to be fed with either breast or bottle.
 Parents will be advised to leave the clinic only when any bleeding has stopped and the baby is calm.
 Parent(s) can be present throughout the whole appointment.

 Louise has been a registered midwife with a special interest in infant feeding for over 30 years.
 She has worked both in clinical practice and university midwifery education.

 She qualified as a registered nurse in 1984 in Sheffield before undertaking her midwifery education at St Mary’s hospital in Paddington, London.
 Right from the beginning of her midwifery career, Louise developed an interest in infant feeding and helping mothers get breastfeeding off to a good start.
-After working in hospital Louise became a community midwife working in a team that provided holistic midwifery care throughout the whole childbirth continuum attending many home and hospital births.
-She facilitated antenatal education classes in the community and visited many mothers during their first few weeks after birth helping them with breastfeeding.
 It was here she developed experience with all aspects of infant feeding.

-Having a passion for teaching, Louise become involved in working as a university lecturer overseeing student midwives in their training where she still practices today.
-Louise currently leads the ‘Baby Friendly’* accreditation of a university midwifery programme.
+Having a passion for teaching, Louise become involved in working as a university lecturer overseeing student midwives in their training.
 Pursuing her interest and passion in helping mothers with their choice of infant feeding, Louise trained to Masters level in the practice of frenulotomy (tongue-tie division) at the University of Wolverhampton.
 The clinical practice was at the tongue-tie clinic in the Russell Hall hospital in Dudley which is one of the largest specialist clinics of its kind in England.

 Louise is a member of the Royal College of Midwives (RCM), the Association of Tongue Tie Practitioners (ATP) and an associate member of the lactation consultants UK.